darox/long-live-conn/Readme.md

 # long-live-conn

 Is a repository that contains a client and server written in Golang that can maintain a long-lived HTTP2 connection.
-The following variables are confiuurable in the server and client through ENV variables:
+The following variables are configurable in the server and client through ENV variables:

 ## Client